MicrosoftDocs/SupportArticles-docs/support/sql/availability-groups/troubleshooting-automatic-failover-problems.md

 Conclusion

 A successful automatic failover of the availability group requires all availability databases be in the `SYNCHRONIZED` status.
-For more information about availability modes, go to the following MSDN website:
+For more information about availability modes, review the following link:

 [Availability modes in AlwaysOn availability groups](/sql/database-engine/availability-groups/windows/availability-modes-always-on-availability-groups)